mansueto-institute/C4/README.md

 ### Building

-Some components require Armadillo, which in turn requires OpenBlas:
+Some components require Armadillo, which in turn requires OpenBlas.
+Note that if you create a python environment with geopandas, OpenBLAS will come for free.
+So you may not need to to do this.
 * OpenBLAS: First [download](https://github.com/xianyi/OpenBLAS/zipball/master) it, then `make && sudo make install`.
 (Yes, it's that easy!)
 * Armadillo:
   * Linux: `sudo apt-get install libarmadillo-dev libarmadillo6 libarmadillo6-dbgsym`